jason-neal/spectrum_overload/README.md

     from spectrum_overload import Spectrum
     ...
-    my_spectrum = Spectrum.Spectrum(flux, xaxis)
+    my_spectrum = Spectrum(flux, xaxis)

 or :

-    from spectrum_overload.Spectrum import Spectrum as spec
+    from spectrum_overload.spectrum import Spectrum as spec
     ...
     my_spectrum = spec(flux, xaxis)

-or how ever else you would like to import it.
+or however else you would like to name it.

 A tutorial is provided [here](Notebooks/Tutorial.ipynb) to show an example of how to use this class.